bernat/best_in_place/README.md

 More information about datepicker and setting defaults can be found [here](http://docs.jquery.com/UI/Datepicker/$.datepicker.setDefaults)

+### Datetime ###

+    <%= best_in_place @user, :delivery_datetime, :type => :datetime, :display_with => :datetime_format %>

+Works as :date above but adds sliders for the time.
+You'll need datetime jQuery plugin [here](http://trentrichardson.com/examples/timepicker/), jQuery UI with datepicker and slider (easiest way is to use the jQuery-UI gem [here](https://github.com/joliss/jquery-ui-rails)) and also something in your model (as in the example above) or a helper :display_as that returns the field in the correct format - the same format as in `$.datepicker.setDefaults` and then a space and the time.
+If this is not set correctly when you come to edit the datetime, the time will revert to 00:00.
+See [here](http://www.ruby-doc.org/core-1.9.3/Time.html#method-i-strftime) for `strftime` documentation.

 ## Controller response with respond_with_bip

 Best in place provides a utility method you should use in your controller in